JeremieBeaudoin-Dion/Pokeshinto/README.txt

 Pokeshinto is a Pokemon-Type RPG game made with pure Java.

-It has 4 main packages.
+SRC contains all the Java classes, which are divided into 4 main packages.

 Pokeshinto
 As the principal package with the name of the game, Pokeshinto holds the principal MVC classes of the game.
 The main method is in the class Game.java